COS 3100:

 view full lesson

 ## 5. Working with remote repositories Remote repositories are copies of the same repository in different locations --- ## Short recap - Git commands are local-first - Commit often and write good commit messages - Be careful with commands that can permanently delete files --- <class-note> This section will mention branches, but will NOT explain them in any detail.
 Don't panic!
-We will focus on them in the next section. </class-note> --- ## Remote Repositories A **remote repository** is a independent version of the project hosted somewhere else (like GitHub, GitLab, or Bitbucket).
+We will focus on them in the next section.
+For now it is enough to know that branches are pointers to commits. </class-note> --- ## Remote Repositories A **remote repository** is a independent version of the repository hosted somewhere else (like GitHub, GitLab, or Bitbucket).
 It enables collaboration and serves as a backup. --- ### Local vs Remote --- ## Remote does NOT mean online You can clone a local repository into another local directory.
 The clone will have the original repo set as its **origin remote**. > This can be very useful for experimentation without requiring > an internet connection or more complicated setups. --- ### Common Online Hosting Services - **GitHub** - Most popular, great for open source - **GitLab** - Good for enterprise, built-in CI/CD - **Bitbucket** - Integrates well with Atlassian tools - **Azure DevOps** - Microsoft's solution - **Self-hosted** - Your own server --- ## Cloning The main way to start using remote repositories is by cloning.
-Every time you clone a project from github, your local copy has the original as its **origin remote**. ```bash git clone https://github.com/user/repo.git ``` --- By default git will clone into the current directory, creating a directory with the repository's name.
-You can provide a different local path: ```bash git clone https://path/to/repo /path/to/local/clone ``` --- ## Adding a Remote You can add any number of additional remotes: ```bash # Add a remote repository git remote add test-server ssh://user@host/srv/project # List remotes git remote -v # Show detailed remote info git remote show origin ``` --- ### Network protocols Git supports a number of protocols: - file (local) - https - ssh - git (bespoke) > We will explore the specifics of these in a later section. --- ### Common Remote Names - **origin** - Default name for the remote repository that was cloned - **upstream** - Often used for the original repository when you've forked - **fork** - Sometimes used for your fork of someone else's repository > Remote names are local to your repository, choose names that make sense for you. --- ## Fetching and Pulling ```bash # Download changes without merging git fetch # Download and merge changes # from a specific remote and branch git pull origin main # Pull with rebase instead of merge git pull --rebase origin main ``` --- ## Pushing to Remote ```bash # Push current branch to remote git push # Push current branch (may be any) # to the main branch on the remote git push origin main # Push and set upstream tracking git push -u origin feature-branch # Push all branches git push origin --all ``` --- ## Multiple Remotes ```bash # Add multiple remotes git remote add upstream https://github.com/original/repo.git git remote add fork https://github.com/yourfork/repo.git # Push to specific remote git push upstream main git push fork feature-branch # Fetch from all remotes git fetch --all ``` --- ## Remote Branch Management ```bash # List remote branches git branch -r # Prune deleted remote branches git remote prune origin # Set upstream for existing branch git branch --set-upstream-to=origin/main main ``` --- <class-work> ### Create your personal github.io page 1.
+Every time you clone a repository, your local copy has the original set as a **remote**, usually called `origin`. ```bash git clone https://github.com/user/repo.git ``` --- By default git will clone into the current directory, creating a directory with the repository's name.
+You can provide a different local path: ```bash git clone https://path/to/repo /path/to/local/clone ``` --- ## Adding a Remote You can add any number of additional remotes: ```bash # Add a remote repository git remote add test-server ssh://user@host/srv/project # List remotes git remote -v # Show detailed remote info git remote show origin ``` --- ### Network protocols Git supports a number of protocols: - file (local) - https - ssh - git (bespoke) > We will explore the specifics of these in a later section. --- ### Common Remote Names - **origin** - Default name for the remote repository that was cloned - **upstream** - Often used for the original repository when you've forked - **fork** - Sometimes used for your fork of someone else's repository > Remote names are local to your repository, choose names that make sense for you. --- ## Fetching and Pulling ```bash # Download changes without modifying local files git fetch # Download and merge changes # from a specific remote and branch git pull origin main # Pull with rebase instead of merge git pull --rebase origin main ``` > We will explore **merging** and **rebasing** in detail in the following sections. --- ## Pushing to Remotes Upload your local version of the repository's history to a remote copy of the repository. ```bash # Push current branch to remote git push # Push all branches git push origin --all # Push and set upstream tracking git push -u origin feature-branch ``` --- ## Multiple Remotes ```bash # Add multiple remotes git remote add upstream https://github.com/original/repo.git git remote add fork https://github.com/yourfork/repo.git # Push to specific remote git push upstream main git push fork feature-branch # Fetch from all remotes git fetch --all ``` --- <class-work> ### Create your personal github.io page 1.
 Create a repository on Github with the name `{username}.github.io` 2.
 Clone this repository locally 3.
 Create and commit an `index.html` file with some content 4.
 Push your changes to the remote repository 5.
 Enable Github pages for your repository through the `Settings` tab > Useful link: [GitHub Pages Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) </class-work>

 Basic git commands